zkoss/zk-mvvm-book/viewmodel/commands.md

 #Declare Commands

 ## Local Command
 ViewModel's Command is like an event handler, we can bind an event to a Command.
 The binding between events and a command is what we call "Event-Command Binding".
-Before establish this binding, we have to declare a Command with its name in a ViewModel.
-Be careful that command names in a ViewModel cannot be duplicated, or it will cause run-time exception.
+Before establishing this binding, we have to declare a Command with its name in a ViewModel.
+Be careful that command names in a ViewModel cannot be duplicated, or it will cause a run-time exception.
 ```java
 public class OrderVM {